mr-emreerturk/Mental_Health_in_Tech-Clusterting/README.md

 * Sklearn

 ## Project Description
-(Provide more detailed overview of the project.
 The data is sourced on [Kaggle.com](https://www.kaggle.com/datasets/osmi/mental-health-in-tech-2016).
 In the first stages of the project the high dimensionality und un-uniformity of answers was the biggest challenge.
 Data Cleaning and Preprocessing was definetly the most time-consuming part of this project.
 (Also one of the reasons why I picked this dataset).

 ## Getting Started